IpDaniel/BethesdaMatters/README.md

     - [x] Edit an article
         - [x] Get genre tags from the database and make sure they are displayed in the form. also make sure they can get updated like the other fields
         - [x] Get the authors from the database and make sure they are displayed in the form. also make sure they can get updated like the other fields
-    - [8] Add option to remove co-authors
+    - [x] Add option to remove co-authors
-        - [ ] in both the article write and edit pages
+        - [x] in both the article write and edit pages
     - [17] Priority setting for the editors
     - [9] Log in
+        - [ ] add the credentials: include line to necessary fetch calls on front end
     - [10] Log out

 - Consumer side